 The Health and Safety Executive offer guidance on best practice for the investigation of accidents in the work place.
-These include their Work Related Deaths Protocol.
+These include the Work Related Deaths Protocol.

-Further information is available in the CFOA guide Death in the Workplace: Guidance for United Kingdom fire and rescue services
+Further information is available.
+See CFOA guide Death in the Workplace: Guidance for United Kingdom fire and rescue services.

-Fire and rescue services must have policies for firefighter emergencies which incorporate communications, investigation and welfare.
+• Have policies for firefighter emergencies which incorporate communications, investigation and welfare.

-Fire and rescue services should consider having procedures for critical incident welfare for affected personnel.
+Consider developing procedures for critical incident welfare of affected personnel